 1. The title to the underlying exposures shall be acquired by the SSPE by means of a true sale or assignment or transfer with the same legal effect in a manner that is enforceable against the seller or any other third party.

-In this transaction, the rights, title and interests to the assets are (and will be) assigned and transferred without recourse (pro soluto) by an Italian bank to an Italian SSPE.
+In this transaction, the rights, title and interests to the assets are assigned and transferred without recourse (pro soluto) by an Italian authorised financial intermediary to an Italian SSPE.

 See Section "COMPLIANCE WITH STS REQUIREMENTS" §(a)